johnstongrant/Tech-Demo-TailwindCSS/README.md

 ['./src/**/*.{js,jsx,ts,tsx}', './public/index.html'],
 ```

+I know a lot of this feels like magic, and it kind of is in a sense.
+Just know that these configurations are essential for tailwind to know where to look to style our website.

 This will allow tailwind to search for all your related components and configure them to tailwind's css formats and get rid of unecessary component styling when we host our website.

 Lastly, in your index.css file, at the top add these three lines: